Global Header

 • Don't use appName for an agency name.
 Use the agencyName prop instead.

-• Don't add navigation links to application headers where the user should remain focused on a task (e.g., a multi-step benefits application form).
+• Don't add navigation links to application headers where users should remain focused on a task (e.g., a multi-step form).

 Properties